 Step 3: Once you have applied it, don’t rub it.
 Leave it on for anywhere between 8 to 15 minutes.
 This depends on your skin tone.
-To be safe, I would suggest to leave it on for anything between 10 to 12 minutes to prevent your hair from getting too processed and turning super blonde or orange.
 It’s smart to remove a small patch after about 8 minutes to check and then determine how much longer you want to keep it on.

 Step 4: Dip cotton balls in cool water and gently wipe the bleach from your face.
 Once you have wiped it all off, splash your face thoroughly with cool water.

 Step 5: Pat dry.
 If your skin is sensitive or prone to acne, you should run a cube of ice all over your face to soothe it and avoid redness.
 Finish off with a fragrance-free moisturizer.
 We told you it was easy!

 Stay sun safe.
 Do not step out in the sun after you’ve bleached.
 It’s safer to bleach after sunset to avoid pigmentation.
 Also, once you have bleached, you need to be even more careful about sun exposure and be meticulous when it comes to SPF-protection.
 Don’t compromise on the sunscreen!
 Don’t bleach your face too frequently as that could damage your skin.
 Once every 4 to 8 weeks is more than enough.
 Your hair may start darkening within a few weeks, so make sure to stock up on your bleach, and repeat the process every 4 to 8 weeks.